Big Piney Creek

 April 22, 1992.
 From its origin to the Ozark National Forest boundary.

-Big Piney supports plant species considered by the Arkansas Heritage Commission to be sensitive.
-One species, Alabama snow-wreath, is currently under study for listing as a fedderal threatened and endangered species and is already listed as threatened by the state of Arkansas.
+Big Piney Creek supports plant species considered by the Arkansas Heritage Commission to be sensitive.
+One species, Alabama snow-wreath, is currently under study for listing as a federal threatened and endangered species and is already listed as threatened by the state of Arkansas.
 The corridor also includes the Waldo Mountain-Wainscott Bottoms Special Interest Area, which contains diverse plant communities and plant species.

-The Mississippian and lowermost Pennsylvanian rock exposed near the town of Limestone are very important to understanding the history of the southern margin of the Ozark platform.
+The Mississippian and lowermost Pennsylvanian rock exposed near the town of Limestone are very important to understanding the history of the southern margin of the Ozark Platform.
 The youngest Mississippian-age rocks in North America, as well as the southernmost exposure of Morrowan-type rocks, are located in this area.
 These exposures create a structural window important in developing an understanding of the upper Mississippian and the basal Morrowan sequence.
 Many of these features are exposed along Big Piney and are of unique scenic and geologic value.